serokell/ton-paychan/doc/Payment-channel.md

   The new state records the address that the funds arrived from (it will be used for the payout in the end) and the identity of the other party we are waiting for.
+  The amount equal to the requester’s share plus deposit is reserved.
 * The deployer of the contract requests it terminated (`MkRequestTimeout`) -> `MkStateTerminated`.